mwunsch/weary/README.md

 + Crack >= 0.1.2
 + Nokogiri >= 1.3.1 (if you want to use the #search method)

+## Installation

+You do have Rubygems right?

+	sudo gem install weary

 ## How it works

 Create a class and `extend Weary` to give it methods to craft a resource request: